• Sign In

 Use With Caution

 Not all microbial products are suitable for Copiapoa.
-Many commercial inoculants are designed for fast-growing, nutrient-demanding crops and may contain aggressive strains like Trichoderma or Bacillus subtilis.
-These can overwhelm Copiapoa’s delicate root systems, potentially causing microbial imbalance, tissue damage, or rot.
+Many are designed for fast-growing, nutrient-hungry crops and contain aggressive strains such as Trichoderma or Bacillus subtilis.
+These can overwhelm Copiapoa’s fine roots, disrupt microbial balance, or even trigger rot.

 Fertilization and Nutrient Access